franzdumfart/laravel-nova-localizations/README.md

 Don't forget to customize for your needs.

 ## Help
-Feel free to submit a pull request and add your desired language or updates.
+Feel free to submit a pull request, add your desired language or updates.